 Get Crikey FREE to your inbox every weekday morning with the Crikey Worm.

 In fact, the WWF had simply failed to properly footnote the passage, which was later confirmed to be based on a peer-reviewed study by the Amazon Environmental Research Institute.
 The Amazon claims in the initial WWF report were later picked up by the IPCC.

 “In fact, the IPCC’s Amazon statement is supported by peer-reviewed scientific evidence.
 In the case of the WWF report, the figure had, in error, not been referenced, but was based on research by the respected Amazon Environmental Research Institute (IPAM) which did relate to the impact of climate change.”

-'s media commentator Roy Greenslade is one of the few journalists to cover the correction:
+The Guardian‘s media commentator Roy Greenslade is one of the few journalists to cover the correction:

 I think that sets the gold standard in “corrections”.
 Its publication was brokered by the Press Complaints Commission, and I understand from the PCC that there were good reasons for the four-and-a-half-month gap between the article appearing and the settlement.
 But why did it take so long for the paper to admit it had got the whole thing wrong.
 And why didn’t its headline simply say: “Sorry, our reporter screwed up and we got it wrong”?

 The Australian‘s editor-in-chief Chris Mitchell confirmed to Crikey early this afternoon that he was preparing to issue an apology in the wake of the Press Complaints finding and The Sunday Times backdown.
 “I think we will…I had not seen the correction”, he said.